 We recommend getting this great new student special: 30 days for $39.
 Once you do that, come to as many classes as you like for a month.
 Start with Basics and Level 1 classes.
 Basics classes get you stretching, strengthening, balancing and aligning.
 Level 1 classes take you further into learning the yoga poses.
 Beginners should attend both throughout their first month.
 Please ask your teacher if you’re unsure about trying out the next level.
 Our Yoga Advisors are here to answer any questions: call or email us and let us know a good time to call you to discuss your yoga.
 So go ahead - take your next step: 30 days for $39.
 Still unsure?
-Fill out this form and we'll contact you.
+Contact Us!

 Congrats!
 You are about to embark on a journey that will change your life.
 You are about to increase awareness and become more you.
 Please be compassionate with yourself as you stumble through.
 Think of all the times you took first steps - literally, in school, in work, in relationships.
 Did you get it all right the first time?
 Should you beat yourself up about that?
 This is your chance to stumble with a smile and a laugh and understanding.
 Even advanced yogis are in the midst of the learning process.
 Bring an open mind.
 Fun is better than perfect (and what is this “perfect” anyway?).